 Coarse ground coffee can also easily be made yourself at home with just about any standard coffee bean grinder.
 Sure there are better grinders but as long as you have one try to be happy with it until you decide you want to upgrade to the best one you can afford.

-Standard wisdom is to use roughly one tablespoon of ground coffee (measure your scoop to see how big it is for reference) per 8oz of water.
-Obviously some people like to use more and others like to use less.
-If your grind is more fine or more coarse this can and will change the optimal amount of grind to use but for starters use the basic ratio – 1tbs per every 8oz of water.
+If your grind is more fine or more coarse this can and will change the optimal amount of grind to use but for starters use the basic ratio – 2tbs per every 6-8oz of water.

-If you boil 16 ounces of water then use two tablespoons of coffee the next few times you use the french press.
-If it’s too weak then try adding a bit more or giving it a little longer to steep before pouring into your cup.
+If you boil 16 ounces of water then use four tablespoons of coffee grind the next few times you use the french press.
+If it’s too weak then try adding a bit more grind or try giving it a little longer to steep before pouring into your cup.

 Get That Down And Then Experiment As Much As You Care